stlankes/stlankes.github.io/_posts/2015-03-22-Kernel-Debugging-with-Qemu.md

 share: true
 ---

-Before I continued my kernel tutorial, I would like to explain the easiest form of kernel debugging.
-I used [QEMU](http://www.qemu.org/) as test platform, which is an open source machine emulator and virtualizer for a general-purpose computer architectures.
+I used mostly [QEMU](http://www.qemu.org/) as test platform, which is an open source machine emulator and virtualizer for a general-purpose computer architectures.
 Therefore, it is an ideal platform  to debug basic components of an operating system kernel.

 Usally, I would explain kernel debugging based on my minimal kernel, which I presented in the [first part of my kernel tutorials](/tutorials/smallest-helloworld-of-the-world-or-not.html).